paultopia/rotate/README.md

 ValueError).
 Top and bottom are both included in the scale.

 The mental model you should have here is of an old-school gym locker or combination padlock, where you turn the dial.
-Or, of course, some kind of kids cryptography toy, with the letters  represented by integers.
-In fact, I an actual padlock in my hand when I wrote this code.
+Or, of course, some kind of kid's cryptography toy, with the letters  represented by integers.
+In fact, I had an actual padlock in my hand when I wrote this code.
 But you can also imagine really dumb padlocks that go from, e.g., -1042 to 20.
 It's the really dumb stupid ones that make this code surprisingly long (just modulo won't do the trick).